SoftwareLegends/fingerprint_lib_android/README.md

 <br/>

-## Usage
+## 💻 Usage

-### Initialization
+### 1. Initialize the Fingerprint Manager

-Initialize the fingerprint manager in your activity or fragment:
+Initialize the fingerprint manager within your activity or fragment:

 ```kotlin
 import com.fingerprint.FingerprintInitializer